sumitalp/timetracker/Readme.md

 2. Each user can create team as well as create multiple projects.
 3. Invite others to join their teams.

-### Bonus points for:
-- pseudo algorithm for fetching as many youtube channels as possible.
-- unit tests

 ## Requirements
 - Python 3.9
 - PostgreSQL